 Is managed WordPress hosting worth it?

 Managed WP hosting, considering all the features and services you get, tends to cost a bit more: It’s impossible to find managed hosting of decently high quality for a couple of bucks a month.
 That’s why it’s best you first consider a number of factors, such as expected traffic and budget, how many sites you have, whether they’re test or development sites, and whether you have important non-WordPress components, before you decide on managed WordPress hosting.
 For example, you’re on a really tight budget and shared hosting for a fiver is all you can afford right now, don’t worry too much and go with a shared option: Start wherever you are and then maybe move your site to better hosting further down the line.
-Same goes if you’re creating a personal website or online portfolio with relatively low expected traffic and some downtime or low speed wouldn’t kill you.
+The same goes if you’re creating a personal website or online portfolio with relatively low expected traffic and some downtime or low speed wouldn’t kill you.
 Similarly, if you’re building test or development sites or many sites at the same time, uptime and speed are not an issue at least in the low-traffic cases, so shared hosting will do.
 And if your site has significant non-WP parts, you’re better off going for a general host, instead of managed WP hosting.
 In all the abovementioned cases, managed WordPress hosting may not really be right for you.
 Now let’s go through a few benefits you get if you do decide that it’s the right hosting for your website.

 Optimized for high performance